-The first artists have just been announced for ESNS 2023 in Groningen!
-And we are thrilled to tell you that eight of them are from Austria, and one is nominated for the Music Moves Europe Award, presented at the festival!
+The live lineup has been announced for ESNS 2023 in Groningen!
+And we are thrilled to tell you that nine of the selected acts are from Austria, and one is nominated for the Music Moves Europe Award, presented at the festival!
 EUROSONIC NOORDERSLAG (ESNS) will once again be the first big event of the music industry in the upcoming year.
 Taking place from January 18-21, 2023 in Groningen, the Dutch festival features Europe’s most promising up-and-coming artists and gathers the most important stakeholders of the music industry.
-Every year, Austria has been well represented with a strong selection of emerging artists.
+Every year, Austria has been well represented with a strong selection of emerging artists, and this year is no exception.
 So, who’s on board this time?
-Let’s have a look at the first confirmed artists for ESNS 2023!
+Let’s have a look at Austrian artists at ESNS 2023!

 AUSTRIAN ACTS AT ESNS 2023

 Nine Austrian artists have been invited to present themselves at the 2023 festival edition in January.
-They are: Aze, Doppelfinger, Florence Arman, Good Wilson, OSKA, Takeshi’s Cashew, Toupaz, Uche Yara and Wallners.
+They are: Aze, Doppelfinger, Florence Arman, Good Wilson, OSKA, Takeshi’s Cashew, Toupaz, UCHE YARA and Wallners.
 More good news: OSKA has been nominated for the Music Moves Europe Awards which will be presented at ESNS in front of a live audience.
-Stay tuned for updates to the lineup and schedule!

 Apart they are Beyza and Ezgi, together they form Aze.
 Since 2020, the Austrian duo provides a nonchalant insight into their inner selves with a mix between sad and sexy topped off with charming, playful lyrics.
 Be sure to call Hotline Aze, their 2022 debut album that combines facets of RnB, indie and dream pop with sparks of oriental music.